-Your services are far more valuable before the work is executed, but once they’re complete, they lose their shiny value.
-So you always wanna make sure you get paid upfront.
+Your services are far more valuable before the work is executed.
+Once they’re complete, they lose their shiny value.
+So you always want to make sure you get paid upfront.

 I wasn’t strategically booking packages over a longer period of time.

 I was selling myself short.
-I was booking clients for 10-20 hours on jobs that would realistically take me 35 hours to accomplish (because I obsess over perfection).
+Booking clients for 10-20 hours on jobs that would realistically take me 35 hours to accomplish.
 Booking out more time will only help you, and if you finish your tasks ahead of schedule, sweet!
 It’s time to treat yourself.

 Fuck VIP days.